Preparing for The Super Bowl - February 7th, Hour 2

 A field goal is not an extra point.

-I know how much they are conversion.
+I know how much point conversion.

 Well, it is a goal on the field through the field goal uprights.

-So I mean, you know, it gets a little funny.
+So, I mean, you know, it gets a little funny.

-I know when they happen.
+For those of us not raised in football, I know when they happen.

-I mean, like one point field goal, two points, field goal.
+I mean, like, one point field goal, two points, field goal.

 Anyways.

-No, two point would be the two-point conversion.
+No, two-point would be the two-point conversion.

-Right, that's but it's down the field through the goal, hence the field goal term.
+But it's down the field through the goal, hence the field goal term.

-Oh my word, I cannot believe what are you saying, Jason?
+What are you saying, Jason?

 I'm saying, please stop.

-That that hole's now a grave.
+That hole is now a grave.

-I mean it's not a grave.
+It's not a grave.

-It's it's very bad for you.
+It's very bad for you.

-It's it's very not at all.
+It's very, not at all.

 Not at all.